-There’s no doubt about it: 2020 is going to be another massive year for car manufacturers in Australia.
+There’s no doubt about it: 2020 is another massive year for car manufacturers in Australia - despite the coronavirus interruption.
 We’ve done some digging and noted just some of the highlights you should be looking out for in 2020.

 Stay tuned to WhichCar.com.au throughout the year to hear about all of these and more.

 The Aston Martin DBX SUV is the marque's wildest departure from sports cars yet, while still remaining true to the brand's core values of performance and design.